TULiberalArts/Criminal-Justice-Training-Program/pages/archives.md

 ![John Slaughter]({{site.baseurl}}/media/resized towamencin.jpg){:.img-right}
 **New Towamencin officer sworn in, longtime detective promoted.**
 Towamencin police officer John Slaughter and Sgt.
 Michael Paul pose for a photo after receiving their new ranks in a ceremony at the township supervisors meeting.
-Read the [full story](http://www.thereporteronline.com/general-news/20170426/new-towamencin-officer-sworn-in-longtime-detective-promoted)

 ___